AzureDemos/KubernetesLab/README.md

 # Kubernetes Lab

 Welcome to the Kubernetes Lab.
-This lab is designed to demonstrate how to build a DotNet Core application and deploy it into Kubernetes on Azure (AKS).
-The lab leverages native Kubernetes components such as config maps and secrets, along with Azure based technologies such as Azure DevOps, Azure Container Registry, Log Analytics and Application Insights.
+This lab is designed to demonstrate how to build a DotNet Core applications and deploy it into Kubernetes on Azure (AKS).

+Topics covered by this lab:

+- Creating secure clusters via the Azure CLI and Terraform
+- Building .Net Core applications with Docker and Docker Compose
+- Usings Kubernetes Config Maps and Secrets within your applications
+- App to app communication and Service Discovery using Core DNS
+- Building YAML templates to deploy Pods, Services and Configs
+- Setting Ingress rules for your applications
+- Setting resource limits for Pods and testing them
+- Setting auto scaling rules for Pods and testing them
+- Setting network policies for your cluster and testing them
+- Creating YAML based pipelines to multiple environments with Azure DevOps
+- Monitoring your applications & infrastructure with Log Analytics, Container Insights and Application Insights

 ## Lab Architecture and Technologies